KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 $ sudo pico sampleProp.conf
 (use editor of your choice)

-Replace “Edge-System-Name” & “Device-Name” with some unique name (maybe your first-last-name)
+Replace “EdgeSystem-Name” & “Device-Name” with some unique name (maybe your first-last-name)

 GraphiteIP is “127.0.0.1” or the machine IP address (in quotes)